Skip to Content

 Huevos Pericos

 This dish is made with sautéed diced onions, bell pepper, and tomatoes.
-Scallions are a a common substitution or addition to the onions in Colombia.
+Scallions are a common substitution or addition to the onions in Colombia.

 To make it, saute before adding the eggs: